jsaikia44/diabetes_pred_flask/README.md

-# Prediction of Risk of Diabetes
+# Prediction of early stage risk of Diabetes
 ## 15 number of questions asked on basis of which Risk of Diabetes is perdicted.
 ## Qustions are:
 1. Age (numerical value)